briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

 ### 335.032   Use of electronic wireless communication device prohibited while driving

-1. _(a)_ No holder of a temporary instruction permit who has not attained the age of eighteen years and no holder of a probationary driver’s license shall drive a motor vehicle on any street, highway, or property used by the public for purposes of vehicular traffic or parking while using in any manner an electronic wireless communications device.
+1. _(a)_ No holder of a temporary instruction permit who has not attained the age of eighteen years and no holder of a probationary driver's license shall drive a motor vehicle on any street, highway, or property used by the public for purposes of vehicular traffic or parking while using in any manner an electronic wireless communications device.